 Yes.
 Even though a member received training during his or her previous service on the DDA board, it is important that he or she take the training again to get the most recent information about legal requirements and recommended practices for DDAs.

-What's the Difference between a Downtown Development Authority and the Main Street/Better Hometown Program?
+What's the Difference between a Downtown Development Authority and the Main Street Program?

 What are Some Additional Resources for information about Downtown Development in General?

 A wealth of information on downtown development in Georgia is available through a variety of state agencies and other organizations.
 The DCA website has extensive information about downtown development and redevelopment that may be helpful for city officials who are working to revitalize and protect downtown areas.
-The Downtown Development Resource and Program Guide (Adobe Acrobat) contains information about the resources and programs DCA provides to cities and DDAs across the state, including information about some of the state-administered grants and loans available for downtown projects.
-The Georgia Main Street website has information about how cities can participate in the Main Street/Better Hometown programs.
+The Georgia Main Street website has information about how cities can participate in the Main Street Program.
 For information about preserving downtown resources, including obtaining design assistance for downtown projects, check out the Georgia Trust for Historic Preservation website.
 The Georgia Historic Preservation website has information about historic preservation tax credits and other resources offered through the state’s Department of Natural Resources.
 Finally, the Georgia Cities Foundation (GCF), a non-profit subsidiary of GMA, administers a low-interest loan program for projects in downtown areas.

 What is the Georgia Downtown Association?